Light Division: 1968 - 2007

 which was formed in February 2007.
 Regimental names of the regiments that formed The Rifles were not maintained.
 As a consequence, upon the formation of The Rifles, the name Light Division was no longer to be used.

+2022 onwards

+In 2022, as part of the Future Soldier reforms, the Light Division was reformed to serve as one of the new divisions of infantry intended to bring all infantry regiments under an administrative division.
+The new Light Division was formed from a total of ten infantry battalions (7 regular army and 3 Army Reserve), plus two additional incremental companies: